Advertiser Disclosure

 ANA’s first class cabin, dubbed “The Suite,” is incredibly sleek, spacious, and private.
 Plus, it offers an inflight monitor that measures an astonishing 43 inches!
 When’s the last time your inflight monitor was as large as a proper TV?

-Fortunately, you can snag a deal on this experience thanks to the Virgin Atlantic Flying Club program.
-You can book a round-trip first class ticket between the Western U.S. and Japan for only 110,000 points, or from the Eastern/Central U.S. for just 120,000 points.
-Keep in mind these tickets regularly cost up to $20,000 each!
+Fortunately, thanks to the Virgin Atlantic Flying Club program, you can snag a deal on this bucket-list experience.
+You can book a round-trip first class ticket between the Western U.S. and Japan for 145,000 points or from the Eastern/Central U.S. for just 170,000 points.
+While this may seem like a steep cost, it’s worth noting that these tickets regularly cost up to $20,000 each!

-Bottom Line: There are dozens of great ways to make great use of your Citi ThankYou Points.
-Check out our complete guide to the best ways to redeem Citi ThankYou Points to learn all about them.
+Like most transferable rewards programs, there are many great ways to use Citi ThankYou Points.
+Check out out our detailed guide on the best ways to redeem Citi ThankYou points for maximum value.

 The Best Ways To Redeem Capital One Miles